Stanisław Lem: Rise to fame

-1965 saw the publication of The Cyberiad (Cyberiada) and of a short story anthology, The Hunt (Polowanie).
-1966 is the year of Highcastle (Polish title: Wysoki Zamek), followed in 1968 by His Master's Voice (Głos Pana) and Tales of Pirx the Pilot (Opowieści o pilocie Pirxie).
+1965 saw the publication of The Cyberiad and of a short story collection, The Hunt (Polowanie).
+1966 was the year of Highcastle, followed in 1968 by His Master's Voice and Tales of Pirx the Pilot.
 Highcastle was another of Lem's autobiographical works, and touched upon a theme that usually was not favored by the censors: Lem's youth in the pre-war, then-Polish, Lviv.
-1968 and 1970 saw two more non-fiction treatises, The Philosophy of Chance (Filozofia przypadku) and Science Fiction and Futurology (Fantastyka i futurologia).
-Ijon Tichy returned in 1971's The Futurological Congress Kongres futurologiczny; in the same year Lem released a genre-mixing experiment, Doskonała próżnia, a collection of reviews of non-existent books.
-In 1973 a similar work, Imaginary Magnitude (Wielkość urojona), was published.
-In 1976, Lem published two novels: Maska (The Mask) and Katar (translated as The Chain of Chance).
-In 1980, he published another set of reviews of non-existent works, Prowokacja.
-The following year sees another Tichy novel, Wizja lokalna, and Golem XIV.
-Later in that decade, Lem published Pokój na Ziemi (1984) and Fiasco (1986), his last science fiction novel.
+1968 and 1970 saw two more non-fiction treatises, The Philosophy of Chance and Science Fiction and Futurology.
+Ijon Tichy returned in 1971's The Futurological Congress; in the same year Lem released a genre-mixing experiment, A Perfect Vacuum, a collection of reviews of non-existent books.
+In 1973 a similar work, Imaginary Magnitude, was published.
+In 1976, Lem published two works: "The Mask" and The Chain of Chance.
+In 1980, he published another set of reviews of non-existent works, Provocation.
+The following year saw another Tichy novel, Observation on the Spot, and Golem XIV.
+Later in that decade, Lem published Peace on Earth (1984) and Fiasco (1986), his last science fiction novel.

-In the late 1970s and early 1980s, Lem cautiously supported the Polish dissident movement, and started publishing essays in Paris-based Kultura.
+In the late 1970s and early 1980s, Lem cautiously supported the Polish dissident movement, and started publishing essays in the Paris-based magazine Kultura.
 In 1982, with martial law in Poland declared, Lem moved to West Berlin, where he became a fellow of the Institute for Advanced Study, Berlin (Wissenschaftskolleg zu Berlin).
 After that, he settled in Vienna.
 He returned to Poland in 1988.

 Final years

-From the late 1980s onwards, he tended to concentrate on philosophical texts and essays, published in Polish magazines (Tygodnik Powszechny, Odra, Przegląd, and others).
-They were later collected in a number of anthologies.
+From the late 1980s onwards, Lem tended to concentrate on philosophical texts and essays, published in Polish magazines including Tygodnik Powszechny, Odra, and Przegląd.
+These were later collected in a number of anthologies.

-In early 1980s literary critic and historian Stanisław Bereś conducted a lengthy interview with Lem, which was published in book format in 1987 as Rozmowy ze Stanisławem Lemem (Conversations with Stanisław Lem).
+In the early 1980s literary critic and historian Stanisław Bereś conducted a lengthy interview with Lem, which was published in book format in 1987 as Rozmowy ze Stanisławem Lemem (Conversations with Stanisław Lem).
 That edition was subject to censorship.
 A revised, complete edition was published in 2002 as Tako rzecze… Lem (Thus spoke...
 Lem).

 In the early 1990s, Lem met with the literary critic and scholar Peter Swirski for a series of extensive interviews, published together with other critical materials and translations as A Stanislaw Lem Reader (1997).
 In these interviews Lem speaks about a range of issues he rarely discussed previously.
 The book also includes Swirski's translation of Lem's retrospective essay "Thirty Years Later", devoted to Lem's nonfictional treatise Summa Technologiae.
 During later interviews in 2005, Lem expressed his disappointment with the genre of science fiction, and his general pessimism regarding technical progress.
 He viewed the human body as unsuitable for space travel, held that information technology drowns people in a glut of low-quality information, and considered truly intelligent robots as both undesirable and impossible to construct.